-In April 2016 there has been 1 case of Clostridium difficile infection (CDI).
+Since April 2016 there have been 2 cases of Clostridium difficile infection (CDI).

-Figure 3: NHS Borders, days between CDI cases against indicative HEAT target (January 2014 - April 2016)
+Figure 3: NHS Borders, days between CDI cases against indicative HEAT target (January 2014 - June 2016)

 As with SAB cases, every Clostridium difficile infection (CDI) case is subject to a rigorous review which includes a feedback process to the clinicians caring for the patient.
 Any learning is translated into specific actions which are added to the Infection Control Work Plan.